marcelcastrobr/AWS_solution_architect/networking/Global_Accelerator.markdown

 # Global Accelerator
 It is a networking service that helps you improve availability and performance of the applications that you offer to your global users.
-It routes your traffice to the optimal endpoint based on performance.
+It routes your traffic to the optimal endpoint based on performance.
 It is a self-service, pay-per-use offering, requiring no long term commitmments or minimum fees.

+- Uses 2 anycast UP created for your application.

+- Supports client IP address preservation **except for NLBs and EIPs (elastic IPs) endpoint.**

 By using AWS Global Accelerator, you can: